noeljackson/react-intersection-list/README.md

 ```

 Note that `<List>` is a `PureComponent` so it can keep itself from re-rendering.
 It's highly recommended to pass
-referenced methods for `children` and `itemsRenderer` (in this case instance methods), so that it can successfully
+referenced methods for `children | render` and `itemsRenderer` (in this case instance methods), so that it can
-shallow compare props.
+successfully shallow compare props.

 ## Why React Intersection List?